-Choose a cruise vacation package and embark on a cruise adventure that will change the way you think about holidays from now on.
+Choose a cruise package and embark on a cruise adventure that will change how you think about holidays from now on.
 Not only are you about to take a trip of a lifetime, but one that you most likely will want to do again and again in the future.

-Or make use of the extra options your cruise lines offers such as booking flights, hotels and transfers.
+Or make use of the extra options your cruise line offers, such as booking flights, hotels, and transfers.

 1. Choose a cruise

 What region of the world do you want to visit?

 Where do you want to go?
 Where have you never been that you have always dreamed of visiting?